opensafely/documentation/docs/ehrql-new-tutorial-1a.md

 ## Full Example

+For all of our examples in this series of tutorials, we will start with the full dataset definition and then explain it line by line.

-We start with a minimal dataset definition.
+In this first tutorial, we will start with a minimal dataset definition.
 This finds the patients whose year of birth is 2000 or later.

 ???+ example "Dataset definition: `1a_minimal_dataset_definition.py`"